 A less obvious, but far more important contribution that Cushing and Lee made to Frankenstein and Dracula was their commitment to finding the motivations behind their characters’ often despicable actions.

 Both actors sought to understand how their characters could legitimize such gruesome behavior.
 Peter said it best in his autobiography when he summed up the mindset he adopted to bring depth to Victor Frankenstein.
 Peter had to view the character as a man ahead of his time, whose cruel and sinister actions were motivated by an obsessive desire to find scientific truths, not from an intent to harm others:

 “This view of the characters I played helped me a great deal…In order to give some sort of credibility to Victor Franketnstein’s nefarious deeds, which became more and more bizarre, and he more and more ruthless…I needed to hold onto his basic motivation.”

 The Issue of Typecasting

-With each Hammer film Peter Cushing starred in, he became more and more associated with the horror film genre, something that deeply worried his wife Helen, who longed for Peter’s versatility to be recognized.
+With each Hammer film Peter Cushing starred in, he became more associated with the horror film genre, something that deeply worried his wife Helen, who longed for Peter’s versatility to be utilized.

-Good friend Christopher Lee shared Helen’s view, and experienced typecasting himself.
-Lee’s portrayal of Dracula was flawless, but as he says in his autobiography, playing Dracula was
+Christopher Lee shared Helen’s view, and experienced typecasting himself.
+Lee’s portrayal of Dracula was flawless, but, according to Lee, playing the character was: